gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     > root@management-server:~$

 ### 2. Import public key in AWS ###
-We then need to import this public key into AWS so we can link Instances to this key and then log in to the Instances with the private key.
+We then need to import this public key into AWS so we can link Instances to this key and log in to the Instances with the private key.

 1. Go to `Services -> EC2 -> Key Pairs` under `Network & Security`.
 1. Click the `Import Key Pair` button.